Cooper Vuna: Rugby union career

 In May 2010, Vuna signed a two-year contract with the Melbourne Rebels.
 He played the Rebels' pre-season trials against Tonga and Fiji; against the Crusaders he ran on with former Wallabies Stirling Mortlock and Julian Huxley.

 He debuted in Super Rugby for the first round of the Rebels season against the Waratahs.
 He ended the season playing 14 games of the Super Rugby season 2011 and scored 4 tries.

 Vuna played his first game for Australia 9 June 2012, against Wales in Brisbane.
 Vuna played 71 minutes of the Test, the first of a series of three between Wallabies and the visiting Welshmen.
 Vuna was selected again for the second test, in Melbourne a week later.

 In August 2012, Vuna dislocated his shoulder while playing for the Endeavour Hills club.
 A week later he underwent surgery.
 According to a Wallabies spokesman, Vuna could expect to face a six-month recovery period.
 This could see him sidelined until February 2013.

 In May 2013, it was announced that Vuna would leave the Rebels at the end of the season to join Japanese Top League club Toshiba Brave Lupus.
 He joins head coach Damien Hill and fellow Rebels players James O'Connor, Gareth Delve, Ged Robinson, Nick Phipps, Nic Henderson, James King, Tim Davidson and Richard Kingi on the list of departing Rebels at the end of 2013.
 His last game as a Rebels player was a home game against New Zealand franchise the Highlanders, a match that also turned out to be the last Rebels match for head coach Damien Hill and players James O'Connor, Gareth Delve, Ged Robinson, Nick Phipps and Nic Henderson.
-In front of over 12,000 spectators, the Rebels overcame a 24-point half-time deficit to achieve a remarkable 38–37 come-from-behind victory over the Highlanders, ending Vuna's tenure as a Rebels player on a winning note, with Vuna scored two tries in the same match.
+In front of over 12,000 spectators, the Rebels overcame a 24-point half-time deficit to achieve a remarkable 38–37 come-from-behind victory over the Highlanders, ending Vuna's tenure as a Rebels player on a winning note, with Vuna scoring two tries in the same match.

-On 2 March 2015, Vuna travelled to England to join Worcester Warriors in the Premiership Rugby with immediate effect from the 2015-16 season.
-Following his release from Worcester, Vuna signed for local rivals Bath for the 2018-19 season.
+On 2 March 2015, Vuna travelled to England to join Worcester Warriors in the Premiership Rugby with immediate effect from the 2015–16 season.
+Following his release from Worcester, Vuna signed for local rivals Bath for the 2018–19 season.

-On 26 June 2019, Vuna signed for Premiership rivals Newcastle Falcons on a two-year deal from the 2019-20 season.
+On 26 June 2019, Vuna signed for Premiership rivals Newcastle Falcons on a two-year deal from the 2019–20 season.